Kleene-Star/KleeneStar/doc/kleenestar.architecture.md

 ### Event Bus

 The **KleeneStar** Event Bus is an independently operated, distributed messaging service that serves as the central backbone for asynchronous communication.
-It connects all modules—regardless of whether they run in the same data center, in different Kubernetes namespaces, or at geographically separated locations—and ensures reliable, scalable, and fault-tolerant event processing.
+It connects all modules, whether they run in the same data center, in different Kubernetes namespaces, or at geographically separated locations, and ensures reliable, scalable, and fault-tolerant event processing.

 Architectural characteristics: